c0d31y/foundation/algorithm/algs4/README.md

-# Demo Cases
+# Test Cases

-Here is the demos for exch algorithms.
-The usage of each demo is the same for all language implementation.
+Here is how to run the test demo of each algorithm.
 For example:

 ```bash
 # java